Welcome to Graduate Studies at Michigan Tech!

 It is a privilege for us to provide you guidance and support as you seek to deepen your understanding and mastery in your chosen field of study.
 The staff in the Graduate School looks forward to working with you.
 Please visit us virtually or in person on the 4th floor of the Admin building.

-Please join us for our new student welcome session on Monday, August 22, 2022 from 3 p.m.
-EST to 5 p.m.
-EST at the Rozsa Center for the Performing Arts on the east end of campus.
+Please join us for our new student welcome session on Friday, January 5, 2024 from 2 p.m.
+EST to 4 p.m.
+EST in the Memorial Union Building Ballroom.

-Prior to arriving at Michigan Tech, you will need to:
+Prior to the first day of classes, you will need to: